pray4y/GetData_CourseProject/README.md

                                         Burg order equal to 4
                     .correlation..      correlation coefficient between two
                                         signals
-                    .maxInds..          index of the frequency component with largest magnitude
+                    .maxInds            index of the frequency component with largest magnitude
                     .meanFreq..
 Weighted average of the frequency
                                         components to obtain a mean frequency